advphp/ar.clicknium-docs/doc/developtools/vscode.md

 [Automation Extensions](./doc/developtools/extensions/extensions.md)

 ## Record UI Locators
-In Visual Studio Code, press `CTRL+F10` can invoke clicknium recorder and minimize current Visual Studio Code window,
+In Visual Studio Code, press `CTRL+F10` to invoke Clicknium recorder and minimize current Visual Studio Code window.
 ![clicknium recorder](../img/recorder_main.png)
-Capture Technology: indicate which automation technology current using to capture ui element, we support several automation tech:
+The capture technology indicates which automation technology currently used to capture UI elements.
+The supporting automation technology are as follows:
-- UIA： Leverage Microsoft UI Automation, it is used for most windows application such as win32, winform, WPF application and so on
+- UIA： Leverage Microsoft UI Automation, used for most windows application such as win32, winform, WPF application and so on
 - IA: based on MSAA (Microsoft Active Accessibility)
-- Java: automation for java application, support JRE version about 1.6
+- Java: automation for Java application, supporting JRE version above 1.6
-- IE: automation for Internet Explorer, support version above 5.5
+- IE: automation for Internet Explorer, supporting version above 5.5
-- Chrome: automation for chrome, need install chrome extension first, support version above 60
+- Chrome: automation for Chrome ,installation of chrome extension is need at first, supporting version above 60
-- Edge: automation for edge, need install msedge extension first
+- Edge: automation for Edge, installation of Edge extension is needed at first
-- Firefox: automation for firefox, need install firefox extension first, support version above 56
+- Firefox: automation for Firefox, installation of Firefox extension is needed at first, supporting version above 56
-- Sap: automation for sap wingui, need enable SAP GUI Scripting setting first
+- SAP: automation for SAP WinGUI, SAP GUI Scripting setting is enabled at first

-Default is ***Auto Detect*** which means clicknium recorder automatically select rechnology:
+Default is ***Auto Detect***, which means clicknium recorder automatically select the technology:
-if mouse moves on windows applicaiton, it will use UIA technology to locate element;
+If the mouse moves on Windows applicaiton, it will use UIA technology to locate the element;
-if mouse moves on java applicaiton, it will use Java technology to locate element;
+If the mouse moves on Java applicaiton, it will use Java technology to locate the element;
-if mouse moves on Internet explorer, it will use IE technology to locate element;
+If the mouse moves on Internet explorer, it will use IE technology to locate the element;
-if mouse moves on Chrome, it will use Chrome technology to locate element;
+If the mouse moves on Chrome, it will use Chrome technology to the locate element;
-if mouse moves on Microsoft Edge, it will use Edge technology to locate element;
+If the mouse moves on Microsoft Edge, it will use Edge technology to locate the element;
-if mouse moves on Firefox, it will use Firefox technology to locate element;
+If themouse moves on Firefox, it will use Firefox technology to locate the element;
-if mouse moves on Sap windows GUI, it will use Sap technology to locate element
+If mouse moves on Sap windows GUI, it will use SAP technology to locate the element

-Advanced Option: default is None, you can choose `XPath`, it will take affect on web automation technology(IE, Chrome, Edge, Firefox), when capture element, will generate locator in XPath style.
+Advanced Option: default is None, when you choose `XPath`, it will come into effect on web automation technology(IE, Chrome, Edge, Firefox).
+When capturing the element, it will generate locator in XPath style.

 Cursor Position(X,Y): indicate current mouse postion in screen